Starfallan/fuwari/src/content/posts/link-cards.md

 draft: false
 ---

+This post is an example of how to use the link card feature in Fuwari.
+By Hasenpfote in the PR [#324](https://github.com/saicaca/fuwari/pull/324)。Thanks for the contribution!

 ## About Link Cards

 Link Cards are similar to the `<LinkCard>` component in [Starlight](https://starlight.astro.build), displaying links in a card format.